kaseymallette/blackjack/README.md

 When a card is added to a hand, the card is appended to all three instance attributes (cards, hand, and num).

 In order to sum the hand properly, it is important to know if the hand contains any aces.
-An ace counts as 1 or 11, so a soft hand (a hand that contains an ace) can be two values, while a hard hand (a hand with no aces) only has one value.
+An ace counts as 1 or 11, so a soft hand (a hand that contains an ace) can be two values, while a hard hand (a hand with no aces) has a single value.

 ```
 def find_sum(self):